Dec 14, 2025

 Directed investigation of topics in any of the various subfields of linguistics or problems in the study of a selected foreign language.

-LING 281X - The Linguist as Expert Witness
+LING 281X - Expert Witness

 This course is taught in coordination with Hofstra Law School’s LAW 3601, Expert Witness in Civil Cases, an upper-level experiential credit law school course.
 The course is organized around a simulated litigation.
 Law students are grouped into firms representing a plaintiff and a defendant.
 Linguistics students will be assigned in teams to each firm to act as expert witnesses.